1. Key Characteristics

 3. How Friendly Are They?

-Pinschers are great watch dogs.
+Pinschers make great watch dogs.
 They are smart, confident and always alert.

 They are good with children and other pets, although they may run after smaller pets because of their strong vermin-hunting instincts.
 They may chase after moles, snakes and other small animals, just as they did many years ago on German farms.